SpinalHDL/SpinalDoc/spinal/index.md

 1. [Language libraries](/SpinalDoc/spinal/lib/introduction/)
 1. [Some examples](/SpinalDoc/spinal/examples/simple_ones/)

+If you are learning the language from scratch, [this presentation](https://cdn.rawgit.com/SpinalHDL/SpinalDoc/master/presentation/en/presentation.pdf) is probably a good starting point.

 ## What is Spinal ?
 Spinal is a high-level hardware description language.
 It can be used as an alternative to VHDL or Verilog and has several advantages over those.